jKryptos/CipherSystem/README.md

 Poly-alphabetic Substitution cipher.

-Scramble 52 alphabets, and choose between them with a keyword/phrase converted to binary code.
+Scramble 52 alphabets(26 AlphabetZeros and 26 AlphabetOnes, choose between them with a keyword/phrase converted to binary code.